MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 4.md

 # Day 4 MC Modding Camp
 ## Potion - 30 mins
-- Really simple
 - Make a **potion item** mod element
 - Name the different potions at the top, add effects at the bottom.
 	- The duration is in ticks, so 20 ticks per second \* x amount of seconds = the duration they want
 	- Amplifier increases the level
-- Theres no way to change the color of the potion that I can see, its just auto generated
+- There's no way to change the color of the potion that I can see, its just auto generated
 ## Paintings - 20 mins
-- Very very simple to do
 - Download any image from the internet, save it to downloads (somewhere they can get to)
 - Make a new painting
 - Click the plus to add a new image, find their image